-If you get caught running a stop sign or red light in Idaho, you’ll typically be looking at a fine and points on your driving record.
+If you get caught running a stop sign or red light in Idaho, you'll typically be looking at a fine and points on your driving record.
+(You have other ways of dealing with your ticket that don't involve points and fines.)
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or a stop sign, Idaho law requires motorists to stop before reaching the nearest of the clearly marked stop line, crosswalk, or intersection.
 And in the case of a solid red light, the motorist must remain stopped behind the marked limit line until the signal turns green.
 If there is no limit line, the driver needs to remain at a stop in a location so as to avoid blocking the crosswalk.